 For the GIS Lab, I also recorded voice-overs for the Master in GIS online courses using Macromedia Flash.
 The GIS online course was running on the Moodle CMS and that’s when I started to familiarize with Content Manager Systems.

 During the Master in GIS course, I taught Technical English classes focusing on the history of computers, from the early mainframe systems, Unix, the first PCs, the Macintosh, Windows, Linux, etc.

 As a consultant geologist for a US-based company, I used proprietary software to collect and process data from side scan sonar in order to create a 3D map of the New York Bay along the prospective track of a power cable.
 I used Surfer to generate the final 3D map.

 As exploration geologist for a Rome-based Canadian company, I kept using Esri ArcGIS for mapping purposes and IHS Kingdom for seismic data interpretation and geological modeling.
 Graphics work were carried out through Deneba Canvas (that also has GIS and seismic interpretation capabilities) and some Photoshop and/or Gimp software (as well as Irfanview, Paint-NET) for geological imagery.

 I had been using Joomla for my personal websites, so I created the company’s website based on that CMS.
 Later I switched to WordPress for my personal websites.

-In the meantime, I had switched to Apple Macintosh computers for personal use (OSX-based Macbooks).
+In the meantime, I had abandoned the opensource battle (out of frustration) and switched to Apple Macintosh computers for personal use (OSX-based Macbooks).

-Working in a factory, I returned to CorelDraw! for managing the labels I had to print on professional plotter/cutters.
+Working in a factory after losing my geology job, I returned to CorelDraw! for managing the labels I had to print on professional plotter/cutters.

 During leisure times, I had been using some music recording software such as Audacity.